GabrielCastilloH/harbor/README.md

 ## 🚫 Account Management & Banning System

-Harbor implements a comprehensive account management system that handles both account deletion and account banning.
+Harbor implements a comprehensive account management system that handles account deletion, banning, and deactivation.
 This system ensures that users who violate community guidelines or have their accounts compromised cannot access the platform.

 ### Account Deletion System